mvavassori/obsidian-web-clipper/README.md

 ## Description

-Obsidian Web Clipper is a simple and convenient Chrome extension for users of [Obsidian](https://obsidian.md/), a popular note-taking application.
+Obsidian Web Clipper is a simple Chrome extension for users of [Obsidian](https://obsidian.md/), a popular note-taking application.
 With this extension, you can quickly capture notes directly from your web browser and save them to your Obsidian vaults.

 ## Features